Sky11y/todo_CLI/README.md

 ## How it works
 - Upon app start
-    - Datafiles existance is checked (user can also provide datafile)
+    - Datafiles existance is checked
         - Datafile is created upon first start
-        - Data is storen in a plain text, one item per record.
+        - Data is stored in .psv ("pipe separated file"), one item per record.
     - The whole datafile is read to the program (for fast use)
 - The main loop
     - UI shows the sections 'pending' and 'done'